-II.C.2.
+- II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
+(Core) - II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 20 percent time for administration of the program.
 (Core)

-[The Review Committee must further specify minimum dedicated time for the program coordinator]